Inventory Tracking

 To add a new item, click the Create item button on the Inventory page.
 You will be guided through entering the following details:

 Step 1: Basic information — Enter the item name and a brief description.
-Choose a name that is easy for others to recognize and search for.
+Choose a name that is easy for others to recognise and search for.

 Step 2: SKU and identifiers — Assign a unique SKU (Stock Keeping Unit) number.
 This is a short code that helps identify the item quickly, for example "LAP-DEL-001" for a Dell laptop.